gicking/STM8_Fault-Tolerant_SW/README.md

 - The (not optimized) Fletcher-16 implementation in [lib/checksum](./lib/checksum) with SDCC toolchain and f<sub>CPU</sub>=16MHz:

-  - takes ~330ms to calculate a checksum over 64kB flash
+  - takes ~330ms to calculate a checksum over 64kB flash in one go

   - adds ~0.8% CPU load if `update_checksum_Fletcher16()` is called every 1ms.
 A new checksum is available every ~65.5s for 64kB flash

+- If [IWDG](#window-watchdog-wwdg) and/or [WWDG](#independent-timeout-watchdog-iwdg) watchdogs are running, you have to either ensure a sufficiently long timeout, or service the WD during the test.

 ----